-- A. The county department complies with the Interstate Compact on the Placement of Children; and, - B. The provider is licensed, certified, or approved in the other state; or, - C. The provider, originally a Colorado home, is licensed, certified or approved within 90 calendar days after moving from Colorado; and, - D. The required provider, client, and rate information is entered into the Department's automated reporting system.
+- A. The county department complies with the Interstate Compact on the Placement of Children: and. - B. The provider is licensed, certified, or approved in the other state; or, - C. The provider, originally a Colorado home, is licensed, certified or approved within 90 calendar days after moving from Colorado; and, - D. The required provider, client, and rate information is entered into the Department's automated reporting system.

-7.410 CASE SERVICE PAYMENTS FOR CHILDREN PLACED IN OUT-OF-HOME CARE
+7.410 CASE SERVICE PAYMENTS FOR CHILDREN PLACED IN OUT-OF-HOME CARE [Rev. eff.
+4/1/12]

-Case services are a type of purchased program services that support a case plan for children in out-ofhome placement or subsidized adoption.
+Case services are a type of purchased program services that support a case plan for children in out-of-home placement, adoption assistance, or a Relative Guardianship Assistance agreement.

-- A. The State reimburses for a one time physical, dental and psychological examination for individual eligible children in out-of-home care per Section 7.003.3, B, 2. - B. The State reimburses county departments for client transportation as a case service from out-of-home care funds when travel is necessary: - 1.
+- A. The State reimburses for a one time physical, dental and psychological examination for individual eligible children in out-of-home care per Section 7.003.3, B, 2 (12 CCR 2509-1). - B. The State reimburses county departments for client transportation as a case service from out-of-home care funds when travel is necessary: - 1.
 For children in out-of-home care to receive services specified in the Family Services Plan that are directly related to visitation and reunification. - 2.
-To return runaways, who are in county department custody, to their Colorado home county. - 3.
-To facilitate a permanent plan through the Interstate Compact on the Placement of Children.

-C. The State does not reimburse for transportation when the:
+To return runaways, who are in county department custody, to their Colorado home county. - To facilitate a permanent plan through the Interstate Compact on the Placement of Children. - C. The State does not reimburse for transportation when the:

 Child is eligible for Medicaid and the transportation is to enable him/her to secure medical benefits.
-Refer to the Finance staff manual for rules on Medicaid transportation reimbursement (11 CCR 2508-1).